Qualifications to Vote

 There are three recognized political parties in North Carolina: Democratic, Republican and Libertarian.
 Voter registration applicants may choose one of these political parties when completing a voter registration application, or they may choose not to register with a political party affiliation.
 In this case, the voter’s party affiliation will be designated as Unaffiliated.
 North Carolina has a semi-closed primary system.
 In a partisan primary, voters who are affiliated with a political party may only vote the partisan ballot for the party for which they are affiliated; they are closed from voting in another party’s primary.
 Unaffiliated voters may vote in any one recognized party’s primary.
-In a General Election, all voters who are assigned to a precinct will receive the same ballot style and may vote for the candidate(s) of their choice, regardless of the candidate(s) party affiliation.
+In a General Election, voters may vote for the candidate(s) of their choice, regardless of the candidate(s)' party affiliation.
 There is no longer straight-party voting in North Carolina.
 Voters must make a separate selection for each contest separately.

 Voter Registration Drives

 Voter registration services may also be offered by any individual, group or organization that desires to conduct a voter registration drive.
-No special training or permission is needed to conduct a voter registration drive; however, organizers should follow the guidelines set out in our Voter Registration Drives: A Citizen's Guide brochure.
+No special training or permission is needed to conduct a voter registration drive; however, organizers should be familiar with these guidelines.
 County boards of elections can provide voter registration supplies to drive organizers in limited quantities (less than 1000 blank forms).
 If a larger quantity of forms is needed, organizers may request the forms directly from the State Board of Elections.
 Download the Voter Registration Drive Supplies Request Form if you plan to conduct a voter registration drive.
 Applications collected at voter registration drives must be delivered to the appropriate county board of elections by the voter registration deadline.

 Any applicant that submits a voter registration application at a voter registration drive and does not receive a voter card in the mail within two weeks of this submission, should notify their county board of elections or the State Board of Elections immediately.